 Congress Really Can Demand, And Get, Trump's Tax Returns.
-Here's How.
+Here's How

 House Democratic leader Nancy Pelosi vowed this week to demand President Trump's tax returns if Democrats win control of the House of Representatives next month.

-Pelosi, seeking to regain her gavel as House speaker after elections next month, told The San Francisco Chronicle editorial board that the move "is one of the first things we'd do — that's the easiest thing in the world.
+Pelosi, seeking to regain her gavel as House speaker after elections in November, told The San Francisco Chronicle editorial board that the move "is one of the first things we'd do — that's the easiest thing in the world.
 That's nothing."

 Trump, unlike other presidents in recent decades, has refused to make his returns public.
 He also has refused to divest himself of businesses and investments that could pose domestic or international conflicts of interest.
 For example, the Trump International Hotel, located just blocks from the White House, regularly hosts events with foreign diplomats, interest groups and industry associations.